azaleafrayha/expense-tracker/README.md

 * **Using try-except**: To validate so that the program doesn't error when the input is not a number.
 * **JSON**:
 * **Streamlit**:
+* and more to go! (this project is still in progress..)

 ## Features (TODO: TWEAK)
 * **Dynamic Data Storage**: Utilizes a list of dictionaries to manage expense records efficiently.